jimbog/rails-blogger/README.md

 in the same way as before (by redirecting to the url of the post) but will render a view when receiving a JS request.

+Creating a js view
+---
 The javascript view doesn't exist yet so you'll need to create it now.
 Create a new file `app/views/comments/create.js.erb`.
 This is a JS file that will be returned to the browser and executed.
 We want it to do 2 things: Insert the comment html into the document, and clear the comment form.

+### Why the name 'create.js.erb'

+If you're wondering why we called it 'create.js.erb' instead of 'format.js', the reason is that Rails uses naming conventions to retrieve views from inside your controller.
+So Rails will look for a file with the same name of the calling 'action' (ruby method) in this case 'create'.
+In this case the 'respond_to' part  is the responsible to retrieve those views.
 Your `create.js.erb` file should look like:

 ```javascript
 $('#comments').append('<%= escape_javascript(render partial: @comment)%>');